 4. Build trust, then sell

 We do not buy if we do not trust.
-It's a fundamental part of our nature.

 We seek out credible sources of information and return to the people and organisations we trust and hold in high regard.